CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 {% include note.html content="If you plan to sort < 3000 cells, option B is probably your best bet.
 You will sort directly into lysis buffer and skip RNA extraction entirely, using the crude cell lysate for input directly into the cDNA reaction." %}

+{% include note.html content="The 10x lysis buffer used in the next step contains detergent, so avoid creating bubbles when pipetting."%}

 * Prepare 10x reaction buffer from the SMART-Seq HT kit by mixing 19 uL of 10x Lysis Buffer with 1 uL of RNase inhibitor.
 This is enough for ~20 samples.
 Scale up as needed, but be sure to maintain 19:1 ratio of lysis buffer to RNase inhibitor

-{% include note.html content="The 10x lysis buffer contains detergent, so avoid creating bubbles when pipetting."%}

 * Prepare 1x reaction buffer by mixing 9.5 uL nuclease-free water with 1 uL of 10x reaction buffer.  _This is enough to sort one sample_, so be sure to scale up as needed.